san-sei/documents/content/en/docs/administration/SharedAccounts.md

 Following these simple steps you have successfully granted access to one or multiple contactless cards, allowing them to utilize the login credentials associated with the chosen user, thereby transforming the user into a Shared Account.

 On the same page, you will notice that under the _Device Access_ column, the added devices are now labeled as _Multiple Account_.
-This designation indicates that these devices are employed by more than one user/account within the IPOP.
+This designation indicates that these devices are employed by more than one user/account within the {{< params "IPOP" >}}.
 Conversely, devices exclusively owned by a single user/account are identified as _Single Account_.
 This classification enables convenient differentiation between devices utilized for multiple or singular purposes within the platform.

 ### Actions on Security Keys